LINKS

 American Ex-Prisoners of War - not very useful for research but has "request for help" listings.

-Netherland East Indies (NEI) - Site specifically dealing with the camps in the Netherlands East Indies (Indonesia) The site is written in Dutch but also contains ENGLISH versons of the Dutch features.
+Netherlands East Indies (NEI) - Site specifically dealing with the camps in the Netherlands East Indies (Indonesia) The site is written in Dutch but also contains ENGLISH versions of the Dutch features.

 Sites relating to Specific Camps:

-Fukuoka Camp 17 - A Lewiston Idaho school history project started in fall of 2002 by the teacher, Linda Dahl.
-Linda is now with the city library yet still works on this project.
-A well done site and growing rapidly.
-Worth the visit.
+Fukuoka Camp 17 - A Lewiston Idaho school history project started in fall of 2002 by the teacher, Linda Dahl Weeks.
+[Webpages are now a part of Mansell.com]

 Korean Camps - Excellent and scholarly report of the 1000+ men, mostly Australians, shipped to Korea in August 1942 on the Fukkai Maru.

-POW Camps in Taiwan (Formosa) - Ourstanding site regarding Formosa (Taiwan) that is rapidly expanding.
+POW Camps in Taiwan (Formosa) - Outstanding site regarding Formosa (Taiwan) that is rapidly expanding.
 Photos, rosters, details.

 Canadians in Hong Kong- new site relating the experience of these men at start of war in Hong Kong.
 Worthy of an OBE